BrentBaccala/collaborate/README.md

    `sudo su CharlieClown vncserver -geometry 1024x768`

    They all have to have the same password, currently.
+I usually achieve this by putting a copy of my `.vnc/passwd` file in `/etc/skel/.vnc/passwd` (permissions must be 600 or 400 or vncserver won't take it).
+   Then new users created with `adduser` will get a copy of this file in their newly created home directories.

 1. From Big Blue Button, "share remote desktop" with a URL like `wss://HOST:PORT/{fullName}?password=PASSWORD`